iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 6. Event Binding in Angular.
 Handle Click Events in te Angular
 7. Send Data from the Event Binding using $event reserved word
 8. Two way Binding in the Form
-9. Using ngif with else Comditionin HTML Template
+9. Using ngif with else Condition in HTML Template
 10. Styling Dynamically for the Component templates Using ngStyle
 11. Apply CSS Classes Dynamically with ngClass Attribute Directive
 12. Use of _ngFor Structural Directive for outputting in Lists